nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Notes:

+* Views the client/product at the specified `INDEX`.
+    * The `INDEX` refers to the index shown in the displayed client/product list.
+    * The `INDEX` **must be a positive integer** 1, 2, 3, ...
-* If the product/client doesn't exist, then we inform the user that such a product/client doesn't exist.
+* If the client/product doesn't exist, then we inform the user that such a client/product doesn't exist.

 Examples:

-* `view -c 20` Views all the details of the client with `INDEX` of `20` including id, name, phone number, email and address.
+* `view -c 20` Views all the details of the client with `INDEX` of `20` including id, name, phone number, email, address and orders.
 * `view -p 5` Views all the details of the product with `INDEX` of `5` including id, name, unit price and quantity.

 Expected Output: ![Ui](images/UiViewCommand.png)